SYBIL

 Because projecting force at scale required coordination at scale.
 And coordination at scale, under the old constraints, required hierarchy.

-Consider an army.
-Ten thousand men must move together, fight together, supply together.
+An army of ten thousand men must move together, fight together, supply together.
 They must receive orders, interpret them, execute them.
 Information must flow up the chain (scouts reporting enemy positions), and commands must flow down (generals directing movements).

-Under the constraint set — lossy information, symmetric intelligence, slow communication — this coordination was expensive.
+Under the constraint set (lossy information, symmetric intelligence, slow communication) this coordination was expensive.
 You needed:

 • Drilling: Months or years of training so soldiers would respond to commands without hesitation